 despite that, there are so many people around the world doing powerfully amazing things in their search for God in reality and in each other.

-I am here still because I love Jesus.
+still because I love Jesus.

 Despite what theological stuff and doctrine and fundamentalism I may or may not agree with.
 I get frustrated with Christianity so often, as well as with many of the other religions, like I do with my family, with my friends, with new yorkers, colombians, nepali, and marshallese.
 I get frustrated like I do almost every single day with God.